 I love to visit schools and libraries, and to speak at writers' conferences.
 For further information on me and my books, a sample contract, book-order forms, downloadable photos and posters, and more, please see the Press Kit page.
 For rates and availability, please write to me through the Contact page.

-Information on how to find funding here and here.
+Information on how to find funding here.

 Some easy ways to find an author or illustrator near you: the Speakers Bureau of the Society of Children's Book Writers and Illustrators, and author Kim Norman's state-by-state guide to children's authors who do presentations.